-I have been at St. Peter’s for 72 yea, and sang in the choir for 42 years.
+I have been at St. Peter’s for 72 years, and sang in the choir for 42 years.
 I have been an active member of the Ladies’ Club for 19 years.

-I became a member of St. Peter’s when we moved to the area as a family of 12, and St. Peter’s became our home parish.
+I became a member of St. Peter’s when we moved to the area, and St. Peter’s became our home parish.

 St. Peter’s is a warm parish that warmly welcomes all – parishioners and visitors alike.